Tutors: Era Savvides, Alessandro Ayuso, Jake Parkin & Sylwia Poltorak

 Era Savvides is founding director of creative collective Urban Radicals.
 Her design philosophy centres around a materially-driven, crafted approach to digital design and the creative use of robotic fabrication within the built environment.

-Alessandro Ayuso is Senior Lecturer whose studio-based practice and research focus on the intersection of representation, architecture, and the body.
+Alessandro Ayuso is Senior Lecturer whose studio-based practice and research focus on the intersection of representation, architecture and the body.

-YEAR 2: Culture and Alteration, Material and Detail
+Culture, Alteration, Material and Detail

 This year, our year 2 students looked for the materially sensuous and the impeccably crafted.
 Our studio focused on poetic, transformational spaces and interiors that have the potential to become catalysts for change.
 The year unfolded into two inter-related semesters, aiming to engage students with material experimentation and craft as drivers for sustainable design thinking.
 This allowed students to explore how small-scale processes can influence large-scale spaces and helped develop a deeper understanding of environmentally-conscious material and crafted modes of operating within interior architecture.

 In the first semester, we ventured across London in search of material and immaterial observations of ‘time’.
 Through a series of rigorous and playful design processes, the students tested themselves as architectural flâneurs, gathering information directly from the urban realm and applying this to the design of meaningful spatial proposals, responding of the South Bank mooring community.